Postgres with Nodejs Install and Set-Up: Easy 7 Minute Step-by-Step Guide for Windows

 Your download should now start.
 Once it does, it will take some time depending on your internet connection.

-To be able to set up PostgreSQL on Windows, you must have admin privileges on your current user.
+To be able to install Postgres using installer on Windows, you must have admin privileges on your current user.

 Step 2: Choose the directory in which you want PostgreSQL to be installed.
 You may choose your own path or stick to the default.
 Once you’re done, click Next.

-Step 3: Select software components you want to install:
+Step 3: Select the software components you want to install.

 • PostgreSQL Server – Installs the PostgreSQL database server.